Docker Image Paths and Configuration Options

 Run as non-root

-By default, the container runs as
+By default, the container is run as the

-results/ folder owned by
+results/ folder are owned by the

 root after the run.

 To avoid this, you can run the container as a regular user:

 results/ folder on host should already be created and owned by you.
 Otherwise, Docker will create it as

 root and Qodana IntelliJ will not be able to write to it.